Corpus Christi College, Cambridge: Age of Enlightenment

-In 1688 the college was attacked once again by a mob, this time with an anti-Catholic bent.
+In 1688, the college was attacked once again by a mob, this time with an anti-Catholic bent.
 They made for the rooms of the bursar, Clement Scott, whom they suspected of popery.
 He hid himself from the mob so they destroyed his books and papers.

-The college continued to grow throughout the 18th century and did produce several distinguished scholars and clergymen including the so-called Benedictine Antiquaries, a dozen or so men all well known for antiquarian research including such figures as Richard Gough, Brock Rand and William Stukeley.
+The college continued to grow throughout the 18th century and did produce several distinguished scholars and clergymen including the so-called Benedictine Antiquaries, a dozen or so men all well known for antiquarian research including such figures as Richard Gough and William Stukeley.

-In the 1740s Archbishop Thomas Herring left £1000 for the rebuilding of the college and this led to several abortive attempts to start construction.
+In the 1740s, Archbishop Thomas Herring left £1000 for the rebuilding of the college and this led to several abortive attempts to start construction.
 In 1770 Matthias Mawson, former Master and Bishop of Ely, bequeathed £3000 to defray the costs of demolishing and rebuilding the college but this was not enough.
 It was not until 1822 when £55,000 had accrued in the rebuilding fund that efforts started.
-William Wilkins, who had recently completed major works at Downing, King's, and Trinity, was appointed architect and the New Court was completed in 1827 in a neo-gothic style.
+William Wilkins, who had recently completed major works at Downing, King's, and Trinity, was appointed architect and the New Court was completed in 1827 in a neo-Gothic style.
 This involved the demolition of several buildings, including the Elizabethan chapel.
 The chapel currently standing in New Court is part of the 19th-century construction.
 Completion of a new, larger court allowed for many more students and numbers increased from 48 to 100.

 Victorian Period

 During the 19th century the college became associated with the Evangelical religious movement.
 In the 1860s its popularity grew so great that it became the third largest college in Cambridge.
 Corpus was always strongly clerical as, at the time, all the fellows had to be in Holy Orders of the Church of England.
 For many years the majority of the college's graduates went on to be clergymen.
-However, the University was changing quickly; with the repeal of the Test Acts and Catholic emancipation allowing Catholics to join the University for the first time.
+However, the university was changing quickly; with the repeal of the Test Acts and Catholic emancipation allowing Catholics to join the university for the first time.
 The syllabus also broadened and the fellow commoners faded away.
 In 1882, fellows were allowed to marry for the first time.
 This meant that being an academic fellow could be a lifelong career rather than a stop gap between study and becoming a country parson.
 Consequently, the demographics of the college fellowship changed significantly during this time.
 The first married fellow was Edward Byles Cowell who was the first professor of Sanskrit.
 Later in the century the college fell on hard times and the number of undergraduates dropped to fewer than 50.
-It was around this time that the infamous 'Chess Club' was founded.
-Despite their impeccant name they became notorious for hard drinking and partying.
-They were outlawed in the 1980s for their activities and there has been a blanket ban on all "drinking societies" since.
+Around this time the 'Chess Club' was founded which became notorious for hard drinking and partying; it was outlawed in the 1980s.